-FEAR is the most frequent word we hear as we talk with educators.
-"Don't be afraid," many people say.
-Not us.
-We encourage teachers to, "Be afraid!
-Talk about the fear.
 Name it!
 Get it on the table!"
-When the fear monster is out in the open, you can kill it, go around it, or learn to ignore it.
+When the fear dragon is out in the open, you can kill it, go around it, or learn to ignore it.
 You can manage it.
 But as long as the fear is unnamed, the fantasy will frighten us more than any reality.
-Fear of the unknown; fear of failure; fear of not knowing what to do; fear of mortality: these are real fears.
+Fear of the unknown, fear of failure, fear of not knowing what to do, fear of mortality.
+These are real fears.
 Once faced, fears can be overcome.

-When we meet fearful teachers, we offer a little "monster powder".
+When we meet fearful teachers, we offer a little "dragon powder."
 We propose an alternative to these fearful human mortals who are just like us.
-Our "monster powders" are state of the art strategies that build confidence and a better future for all our children.
-MAPS and CIRCLES of FRIENDS are tools which take the responsibility off one person and puts planning in the hands of a team comprised of school personnel, family and the children themselves.
+Our "dragon powders" are state-of-the-art strategies that build confidence and a better future for all our children.
+MAPS and Circles of Friends are tools which take the responsibility off one person and put planning in the hands of a team comprised of school personnel, family, and the children themselves.

-MAPS and CIRCLES are based on common sense and don't cost a great deal of money.
+MAPS and Circles are based on common sense and don't cost a great deal of money.

-But Beware.
-These strategies require three important pre-conditions:
+But beware.
+These strategies require three important preconditions:

-- 1. The desire to slay the monster of fear. - 2.
+- 1. The desire to slay the dragon of fear - 2.
 The desire and ability to learn and change. - 3.
 The desire and ability to work as a member of a team.